German MG08 & MG08/15: Transformative Trench Warriors

 In addition, it was still water-cooled and the MG08/15 still fired from a belt.
 However, German designers considered the latter point and designed a special “belt drum” magazine that could be mounted to the side and which held a single belt with 100 rounds.
 This was arguably the first attempt to provide a fixed box-style magazine on an automatic belt-fed weapon — again not all that different from the Cold War-era M60 or M249 SAW.

 The resulting design was still a heavy weapon that weighed upwards of 60 lbs. with ammunition and water in the barrel jacket, but it was compact enough that a team of two men or even a single dedicated soldier could move forward with the weapon.
-However, while video games may suggest that soldiers could “run and gun” with the MG08/15, this wouldn’t have been ideal and certainly not accurate.
+However, the notion that someone could “run and gun” with the MG08/15 is certainly not accurate.
 Any operator would be as likely to hit his own advancing troops as he would the enemy.

 However, as the MG08/15 could be employed as both an offensive and defensive heavy machine gun, the German Army increased production of the weapon.
 By the end of the war in 1918, the MG08/15 became the most common German machine gun on the front lines, and despite shortages the German Army even reached its goal of full allocation of six guns per company or 72 weapons per regiment.